ricardogodi/simple-c-parser-project/README.md

 - **Clean the Build**: Use `make clean` to remove all compiled files for a fresh start.

 ## Contributions
-While the lexer module and the initial project setup were done by Prof. Joe Hummel of the University of Illinois, Chicago, my specific contribution lies in the development of the `parser.fs` module.
-This involved implementing the parsing logic.
+While the lexer module and the initial project setup were done by Prof. Joe Hummel of the University of Illinois, Chicago, my specific contribution lies in the development of the `parser.fs` modulem, which involved implementing the parsing logic.